polkafoundry/polkadocs/docs/concept/README.md

 ### CONTRACT TYPES
 There are 2 types of contracts.

-<b>SYSTEM CONTRACTS</b>​ are contracts built into the blockchain.
+__SYSTEM CONTRACTS__ are contracts built into the blockchain.
 They handle system tasks like asset issuance and transfer, permission management, user-uploaded contract verification, and deployment, etc.

 Because system contracts are part of the system, they run in-process and in the same context as the system.

-<b>USER CONTRACTS</b>​ are contracts that developers upload to the blockchain.
-Transactional calls to these contracts need to be verified and wrapped, grouped for
-possible parallel execution before dispatching to a process pool for execution.
+__USER CONTRACTS__ are contracts that developers upload to the blockchain.
+Transactional calls to these contracts need to be verified and wrapped, grouped for possible parallel execution before dispatching to a process pool for execution.

 Besides contracts, one can also deploy libraries, which can be called from other libraries or contracts but cannot be called directly from clients.